 More formally, you can drive to places like the Illinois State Park and Nature Preserve, which is a big park on the waterfront that includes the Waukegan Municipal Beach that features a sandy beach.
 I’ve not been there.

-I did drive north of Northern Chicago to Kenosha, Wisconsin — a 30-minute drive from Northern Chicago, which itself is a 30-minute drive from downtown Chicago.
+If you have business in North Chicago and are staying there — like I was in 2018 — then you might drive north of Northern Chicago to Kenosha, Wisconsin — a 30-minute drive from Northern Chicago, which itself is a 30-minute drive from downtown Chicago.
 Kenosha features the closest Texas Roadhouse in the area.

 See my review of a place to stay in North Chicago here.